wp-plugins/robo-gallery/readme.txt

 In admin section of the gallery you'll find columns options which provide you advanced customization options for different resolutions.
 You can define some static size or auto size for every resolution.

-= How to change font color of the gallery image caption? =

-In gallery settings you can enable custom caption settings where you can customize font color and see results in live preview

 = How to change color of the gallery interface elements? =

 Color of every gallery front end interface element could be changed changed in admin section with color selector.
 There you can change colors of the menu buttons, load more button, borders, shadows, backgrounds and etc.